fwydmutton/linux-terminal-setup/README.md

 nano ~/.config/fastfetch/config.jsonc
 ```
 ## Setup and Customization
-- Copy paste the text from setup files/json
+- Copy paste the text from Setup files/json
 - To add a logo, set the logo path, for example /home/yourname/Pictures/logo.png
 - Adjust height and width as needed
 - Save the file